How Marvel Survived the 1990s Comic Book Crash

 The Boom Before the Crash

-The early 1990s were a golden period for comic book publishers.
-Marvel, alongside competitors like DC and Image Comics, was riding high on a wave of speculative buying.
+The early 1990s were a golden period for comic book publishers. marvel, alongside competitors like DC and Image Comics, was riding high on a wave of speculative buying.
 Collectors weren’t just buying comics for the stories—they were investing, treating them like stocks.

 Remember the 1991 debut of X-Men #1?
 That single issue sold over 8 million copies, making it the best-selling comic book of all time.
-Collectors were convinced it would be worth a fortune someday.
-Marvel leaned into this frenzy, releasing variant covers, holographic editions, and anything that could spark a buying spree.
+Collectors were convinced it would be worth a fortune someday. marvel leaned into this frenzy, releasing variant covers, holographic editions, and anything that could spark a buying spree.

-But here’s the problem: most of these comics weren’t rare.
+But here’s the problem: most of these Comics weren’t rare.
 Millions of copies flooded the market, and when the bubble burst, the comics people had hoarded as “investments” turned out to be worth little more than their cover price.

 The Crash Hits Hard